tosh-coding/AsyncFiberWorks/Readme.md

   * Fiber with high affinity for asynchronous methods.
   * Ready-to-use user thread pool.
   * .NET Standard 2.0.3 compliant simple dependencies.

+# Background #

+Forked from [Retlang](https://code.google.com/archive/p/retlang/).
+I'm refactoring it to suit my personal taste.
+This is still in the process of major design changes.

+The project name was RetlangFiberSwitcher, but refactoring changed the design from Retlang and made it no longer backward compatible.
+Therefore, the name was changed to AsyncFiberWorks.
+URLs and namespaces are still out of date.

 # API Documentation #
 See https://github-tosh.github.io/RetlangFiberSwitcher/api/